 Another candidate for unexpected unpleasant odors are commercial continuous coffee roasters.
 We lived one place where we had to drive past a big Maxwell House roaster and it really smelled bad.
 Still not as bad as a paper mill but definitely not a nice odor.

-Alberta Oil Premium Member 23 days ago
+Alberta Oil Premium Member about 2 months ago

 Paper mills of the past were pretty smelly.